Stories of the Sylvanian Families

-Stories of the Sylvanian Families is a children's television series directed by Jo and Martin Pullen, and produced by FilmFair.
+Stories of the Sylvanian Families is a British children's television miniseries produced by FilmFair for Tomy UK and Epoch Co., and directed by Jo and Martin Pullen.
 It is the second animated series based on the Sylvanian Families media franchise, and the only one animated in stop motion.
-It premiered on British television in 1988.
-There are four episodes, each narrated by Bernard Cribbins.
+The series was released direct-to-video through The Video Collection in May 1988, and features four episodes, each narrated by Bernard Cribbins.

-Stories of the Sylvanian Families introduced three new families who don't occur in the 1987 animated series or the 2007 animated series.
+Overview

-All four episodes were released on VHS video cassette by Abbey Broadcast Communications Plc in 1999.
+In contrast to the 1987 animated series, Stories of the Sylvanian Families is a pure slice-of-life series that focuses on a different set of characters and does not feature humans or villains.
+Each of the four episodes focuses on a different character and the problems they may face.